snowan/AI-trending-topics-crawler-and-publisher/PRDs/AI-trending-topics-crawler-and-publisher-refined.md

    - Fetches trending topics from X.com using the API.
    - Collects relevant source links (tweets, articles).

+2. **TrendingReposFetcher Agent**
+   - Fetches trending GitHub repositories for each AI category using the GitHub API (search endpoint, sorted by stars, filtered by keywords/topics).
+   - Maps repositories to categories.

-2. **Categorizer Agent**
+3. **Categorizer Agent**
-   - Classifies each topic into a category (e.g., AI Prompts, AI Agents/MCP Servers, AI Models, AI Resources) using keyword filtering, NLP, or classification models.
+   - Classifies each topic and resource into a category (e.g., AI Prompts, AI Agents/MCP Servers, AI Models, AI Resources) using keyword filtering, NLP, or classification models.
    - Categories are configurable and extensible.

-3. **Summarizer Agent**
+4. **Summarizer Agent**
    - Generates a concise, human-readable title for each topic (max 100 chars).
    - Optionally uses LLM or rule-based summarization.

-4. **Formatter Agent**
+5. **Formatter Agent**
    - Formats the data into JSON and Markdown according to the PRD, organized by category.
    - Ensures correct structure and file naming, saving markdown files in the `AI-newsletter` folder with the `<date>-ai-newsletter.md` format.
+   - **Includes a Resources section under each category.**

-5. **Publisher Agent**
+6. **Publisher Agent**
    - Saves the markdown file locally in the `AI-newsletter` folder.
    - Commits and pushes the file to the configured GitHub repository.
    - Handles errors and logs/reporting.

-6. **Scheduler/Orchestrator**
+7. **Scheduler/Orchestrator**
    - Runs the workflow daily (or as configured) via cron, GitHub Actions, or a workflow manager.
    - Handles retries and error notifications.

 ### Data Flow
 1. Scheduler triggers the workflow.
 2. Crawler fetches trending topics and source links.
+3. TrendingReposFetcher fetches trending GitHub repos for each category.
-3. Categorizer assigns each topic to a category.
+4. Categorizer assigns each topic and resource to a category.
-4. Summarizer generates titles.
+5. Summarizer generates titles.
-5. Formatter creates JSON and Markdown outputs, organized by category, and saves markdown in `AI-newsletter/<date>-ai-newsletter.md`.
+6. Formatter creates JSON and Markdown outputs, organized by category, and saves markdown in `AI-newsletter/<date>-ai-newsletter.md`.
-6. Publisher commits and pushes to GitHub.
+7. Publisher commits and pushes to GitHub.
-7. Logs and errors are recorded and optionally reported.
+8. Logs and errors are recorded and optionally reported.

 ### Security & Configuration
 - All credentials (API keys, GitHub tokens) are loaded from environment variables or a secrets manager.
 - No sensitive data is written to logs or output files.
-- Categories are configurable via a config file or environment variable.
+- Categories and resource mapping are configurable via a config file or environment variable.
 - Output folder (`AI-newsletter`) and filename format are configurable.

 ### Extensibility
 - New sources or categories can be added by implementing additional modules.
 - Output formats can be extended by adding new formatter modules.
+- Resource types can be extended (e.g., add papers, blogs).

 ### Example Directory Structure
 ```
 ai-trending-topics-crawler/
 ├── crawler.py
+├── trending_repos.py
 ├── categorizer.py
 ├── summarizer.py
 ├── formatter.py